 So, what better way to start believing in yourself than to work out what you TRULY believe in, and then start practising that (over and over) instead?

-After all, it stands to reason that the more you understand what you REALLY believe in, the more confidence you will have!
+After all, it stands to reason that the more you understand what you REALLY believe in, the more authentic you will be and the more confidence you will have!

 RELATED RESOURCES TO THIS ARTICLE: